United States airmail service: Shift to commercially flown air mail

 For the first eight years of the Air Mail service (May 1918 to February 1926), all mails were flown entirely in U.S. Government owned and operated airplanes.
 On February 2, 1925, however, the Congress mandated that this would change with the passage of HR 7064 entitled "An Act to encourage commercial aviation and to authorize the Postmaster General to contract for Air Mail Service" (45 Stat.
 594 (1925); P.L.
 359, 68th Cong.).
 Better known as "The Kelly Act," it directed the U.S. Post Office Department to contract with commercial air carriers to survey, establish, and operate service over a variety of designated new routes many of which connected with the already existing Government operated Transcontinental Air Mail route between New York and San Francisco.
 Contracts based on competitive bids for the first five routes were awarded in October 1925, with operators originally to be compensated "at a rate not to exceed four-fifths of the revenue derived from the air mail."
 (This was changed on July 1, 1926, to a rate based on the total weight of the mails carried on each flight.)
 As of September 1, 1927, all U.S. air mail routes (including the previously Government operated Transcontinental Route) were being flown under contract by commercial carriers.

 Boeing started up an airplane manufacturing business which sold 50 aircraft to the U.S. Navy.
 At the end of war Boeing began to concentrate on commercial aircraft, secured contracts to supply airmail service and built a successful airmail operation.
 His airmail business was in the middle of the Air Mail scandal of the 1930s.
 In 1934, the United States government accused Boeing of monopolistic practices.
-The Air Mail Act of 1934 ordered him to break up his company into three separate entities: United Aircraft Corporation, Boeing Airplane Company, and United Air Lines.
+The Air Mail Act of 1934 ordered him to break up his company United Aircraft and Transport Corporation into three separate entities: United Aircraft Corporation, Boeing Airplane Company, and United Air Lines.
 Thomas Braniff led the fight by independent airlines to break the power of the airline holding companies that dominated air transportation in the 1930s.